ericom-gideon/docs/docs/networking/how_to_delegate_your_domain_to_ninefold.md

 page_description: Knowledge base article to help users delegate their domain to Ninefold
 page_keywords:    server VPS domain nameserver DNS godaddy netregistry

-## How to Delegate Your Domain to Ninefold
+## How to delegate your domain to Ninefold

-If you would like to take advantage of Ninefold's DNS Management service or Global Load Balancing service you will need to delegate your domain to Ninefold's nameservers.
+If you would like to take advantage of Ninefold's DNS management service or global load balancing service you will need to delegate your domain to Ninefold's nameservers.

 Depending on the domain registrar (e.g. GoDaddy, CrazyDomains and NetRegistry) you have purchased/manage your domain on, this can involve some changes and configuration to be conducted on their respective panels or by their support team.